-Funding Policy - For the fiscal year ended June 30, 2008, plan members were required to contribute 10 percent of their annual covered salaries.
-The School District was required to contribute 14 percent; 13 percent was the portion used to fund pension obligations.
-For fiscal year 2007, the portion used to fund pension obligations was also 13 percent.
+Funding Policy - For the fiscal year June 30, 2009, plan members were required to contribute 10 percent of their annual covered salaries.
+The Academy was required to contribute 14 percent; 13 percent was the portion used to fund pension obligations.
+For fiscal year 2007, the portion used to fund pension obligations was 13 percent.
 Contribution rates are established by the State Teachers Retirement Board, upon recommendations of its consulting actuary, not to exceed statutory maximum rates of 10 percent for members and 14 percent for employers.
 Chapter 3307 of the Ohio Revised Code provides statutory authority for member and employer contributions.

-The Academy's required contributions for pension obligations to STRS Ohio for the fiscal years ended June 30, 2008, 2007, and 2006, were \$557,017, \$490,815, and \$421,966 respectively; 100 percent has been contributed for fiscal year 2008, 2007 and 2006.
+The Academy's required contributions for pension obligations to STRS Ohio for the fiscal years ended June 30, 2009, 2008 and 2007 were \$996,508, \$557,018 and \$490,815 respectively; 85 percent has been contributed for fiscal year 2009 and 100 percent for fiscal years 2008 and 2007

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2008 (Continued)
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2009 (Continued)